Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Công thươngBáo Công thương10/10/2024

 As technology becomes an increasingly important factor on the battlefield, modern militaries are turning to robotics and artificial intelligence (AI) to gain tactical advantages.
-The war in Ukraine, while not the first conflict to feature drones, marked a turning point as these devices were deployed en masse in the air, on land and at sea.
+The war in Ukraine, while not the first conflict to use drones, has marked a turning point as these devices have been deployed en masse in the air, on land and at sea.
 This has prompted Russia to invest heavily in military robotics, one of the areas considered strategic in its efforts to modernize its defense forces.

-On October 4, 2024, Technopolis ERA, an advanced military research center in Anapa, Russia, held an important strategic meeting focusing on the future of military robotics.
+On October 4, 2024, at Technopolis ERA, the advanced military research center in Anapa, Russia, an important strategic meeting focused on the future of military robotics was held.
 The meeting was attended by key figures in the defense industry, chaired by Russian Deputy Prime Minister Denis Manturov.
-The meeting presented a series of new robot prototypes, with close coordination between the Military-Industrial Commission and the Russian Defense Ministry to accelerate progress in the development of air and sea drones.
+The meeting presented a series of new robot prototypes, with close coordination between the Military-Industrial Commission and the Russian Defense Ministry to promote progress in the development of air and sea drones.

 Cuộc chiến ở Ukraine: Nga thúc đẩy sử dụng ‘trí thông minh bầy đàn’ cho drone

-Russia is pushing for the use of “swarm intelligence” where a single operator can manage a large number of drones operating simultaneously in the war in Ukraine.
+Russia is promoting the use of "swarm intelligence" where a single operator can manage a large number of drones operating simultaneously in the war in Ukraine.
 Photo: Ministry of Defense of the Russian Federation

-The strategic session attracted great interest as it presented ground and maritime robots developed based on the experience of the Ukrainian battlefield.
+The strategic session attracted great attention when it introduced ground and maritime robots developed based on experiences from the Ukrainian battlefield.
 The development of autonomous military robots is not only a technological innovation, but is also seen as a solution to minimize human casualties in dangerous missions while maximizing combat effectiveness.
 Heavy combat robots, such as those based on modified T-72 tanks, have been deployed to perform complex tasks such as mine clearance, reconnaissance and attack support.

 Autonomous Robots on the Battlefield - Increasing Efficiency and Safety

-The emergence of autonomous robotic systems has transformed the way Russia conducts military operations.
-Designed to operate in harsh environments and complex terrain, these robots combine mobility, powerful firepower, and networking capabilities, minimizing errors on the battlefield.
-These robots not only assist soldiers in dangerous missions, but also help them stay safe in tense combat situations.
+The emergence of autonomous robotic systems has changed the way Russia conducts military operations.
+Designed to operate in harsh environments and complex terrain, these robots combine mobility, powerful firepower and networking capabilities, helping to minimize errors on the battlefield.
+These robots not only support soldiers in dangerous missions but also help them maintain safety in tense combat situations.

-In addition to combat robots, Russia is also developing medical drones, such as the “Scorpion” – designed to evacuate casualties, and the “Pitbull” reconnaissance drone – to assist in intelligence and observation missions.
-These technologies reflect the wide range of applications that Russia hopes to integrate into its future military.
+In addition to combat robots, Russia is also developing medical drones, such as the "Scorpion" - designed to evacuate casualties, and the "Pitbull" reconnaissance drone - to assist in intelligence and observation missions.
+These technologies reflect the wide range of applications that Russia hopes to integrate into its military in the future.

 Vision of the Future - Military Robots and Defense Innovation